Introduction to Python

 ['item0', 1.1, True, 3, 'item4', 5, 6.6, 'item8', 'item9', 'item10']

-function can also be used to remove an item from the specified position.
+function, you can also delete an item from the specified position.

 del lista[3]lista